benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q052.png)

-## Aggregate Conditions and Aggregation Tags
+## Aggregations, Aggregate Conditions and Aggregation Tags

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB06.png)

+todo: explain aggregation, aggregate condition

 **Aggregation tag**, ('_{at}_') - depicted by an index wrapped in curly brackets.
 Each orange rectangle (aggregation) has an aggregation tag on the top-left corner of its lower pert.
 The numbering for property tags, aggregation tags and split tags is joint, and each tag is unique.

-An aggregation tag serves as a placeholder for the result of the left part of the aggregate condition.
-Aggregation tags can be used to force constraints on the value of other aggregation tags.
+An aggregation tag serves as a placeholder for the result of an aggregation.
+Aggregation tags can be used:

+* as part of another aggregation tag's constraint (see Q125,Q127)
+* as part of another aggregation tag's definition (see Q129,Q181)
+* as part of a min/max aggregation (see Q91,Q132)
+* as a part of a split definition (see Q253)

 ## L1 Aggregation